AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/FrameAttributeType/Create.md

 FrameAttributeType.Create Method
 ================================
-AutomationML 2.1 APICreates a new FrameAttribute using the specified document.
+Creates a new FrameAttribute using the specified document.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)